Alexandra Villing, Marianne Bergeron, Giorgos Bourogiannis, Alan Johnston, François Leclère, Aurélia Masson and Ross Thomas

 It is here that we find the most important ancient account of Naukratis (Hdt.
 2.178–9; cf. the commentary by Lloyd 1975–88, 2007a).
-According to Herodotus, the establishment of Naukratis as a settlement and trading post was a joint venture by Greeks from twelve different cities: Ionians from Samos, Miletos, Chios, Teos, Phokaia and Klazomenai; Dorians from Rhodes, Knidos, Halikarnassos and Phaselis; Aiolians from Mytilene on Lesbos and the people of Aigina, the island close to Athens.
+According to Herodotus, the establishment of Naukratis as a settlement and trading post was a joint venture by Greeks from twelve different places: Ionians from Samos, Miletos, Chios, Teos, Phokaia and Klazomenai; Dorians from Rhodes, Knidos, Halikarnassos and Phaselis; Aiolians from Mytilene on Lesbos and the people of Aigina, the island close to Athens (see Fig. 1).
 Naukratis contained their sanctuaries and for a time acted as a privileged gateway for trade between Greece and Egypt:

 Amasis became a friend of the Greeks and granted them a number of privileges; to those who came to Egypt he gave Naukratis as a city [polis] to live in.
 To those who sailed there but did not want to live there he gave lands on which they might erect altars and sanctuaries to the gods.
 The largest and also the most famous and most used is the sanctuary called the Hellenion; it was founded jointly by cities of the Ionians – Chios, Teos, Phokaia and Klazomenai –, of the Dorians – Rhodes, Knidos, Halikarnassos and Phaselis – and one city alone of the Aiolians, Mytilene.
 It is to these cities that the sanctuary belongs, and it is they who appoint the chief officers of the port [προστάται τοῦ ἐμπορίου].